alinadubenco/padlab/README.md

 8. Adjust time for which the logs should be shown.
 It is also possible to advansed searcing.

 ### Database redundancy/replication + failover
-The [Warehouse microservice](#warehouse-microservice) is using MySQL DB via Strong Data JPA which is using JDBC.
+The [Warehouse microservice](#warehouse-microservice) is using MySQL DB via Spring Data JPA which is using JDBC.
 In order to support redundancy and failover, I have used the ha-jdbc library (see [http://ha-jdbc.org/doc.html]).
 I have instructed Spring Data JPA to use ha-jdbc library using the following properies in [warehouse/src/main/resources/application.properties](warehouse/src/main/resources/application.properties):
 ```